FabianGM/Alset-Magazine-subscription/README.md

 ## Step 3 Create User

 There is a default user in the project which can be accessed in the following way:
-You must send a POST to activate the authentication by JASON WEB TOKEN in this way
+You must send a POST to activate the authentication by JSON WEB TOKEN in this way

 ---
 https://localhost:5011/api/login
 ---